EndlessBox/Hack_Computer/README.md

                                              # Hack_Computer

-This is my generale purpose, 16bits computer, that was the result creating elementary logic gates, then use them to build an ALU(Arithmetic and Logical Unit) and finaly a RAM Chip.
+This is my generale purpose, nand based, 16bits computer, that was the result creating elementary logic gates, then use them to build an ALU(Arithmetic and Logical Unit) and finaly a RAM Chip.

 This computer use the "Harverd Architecture" which is a slightly modified version of "Von Neumann Architecture", that separate the executable code, and other Ram Data,